Seeed-Studio/ModelAssistant/docs/tutorials/training/fomo.md

         epochs=50
 ```

-During training, the model weights and related log information are saved to the path `work_dirs/fomo_mobnetv2_0.35_x8_abl_coco` by default, and you can use tools such as [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) fact to monitor for training.
+During training, the model weights and related log information are saved to the path `work_dirs/fomo_mobnetv2_0.35_x8_abl_coco` by default, and you can use tools such as [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) to monitor for training.

 ```sh
 tensorboard --logdir work_dirs/fomo_mobnetv2_0.35_x8_abl_coco